-When LP gas containers are filled to 80% level there is available space for safe expansion of the vaporized liquid.
-If your tank becomes overfilled and is not allowed to "bleed off" before installation with the RV system, it may gain pressure due to exposure to hot sun rays and will begin "blowing off" pressure from the overflow valve.
-This can be detected by the strong odor around tanks.
+If your tank becomes overfilled and is not allowed to "bleed off" before installation to the RV system, it may gain pressure from exposure to direct sunlight and will begin "blowing off" pressure from the overflow valve.
+This will be detected by the strong odor around the tanks.
 Keep open flames away from this area.
-It is best to remove the bottle, take it to a safe area, and "bleed off" the excess pressure by opening the valve and closing it when discharge has been sufficient.
+It is best to find a technician qualified in releasing an overfill from the container.
+If that is not possible, remove the bottle, take it to a safe area at least twenty-five feet from any source of combustion, and "bleed off" the excess pressure by opening the valve slightly and closing it when discharge has been sufficient, one to two minutes.